stolostron/hypershift-addon-operator/docs/provision_hosted_cluster_on_mce_local_cluster.md

     $ oc delete managedclusteraddon -n local-cluster hypershift-addon
     ```

-**NOTE:** Deleting the hypershift-addon will not destroy existing hosted clusters, nor the hypershift operator.
+**NOTE:** Deleting the hypershift-addon will remove only the hypershift addon agent from the managed cluster if there are hosted clusters.
+If there is no hosted cluster, deleting the hypershift-addon will also uninstall the hypershift operator on the managed cluster.

 ## Troubleshooting